I love to read, and want to instill a love of reading into my children.

 There is another book by the same author called “The Twinniest Twins and Me” that is absolutely perfect for siblings of twins.

-That’s my list!
+That’s my list of children’s books for twins!
 I’ll do an updated on someday on the best twin books for older children.
 I remember loving the Sweet Valley Twins series as a preteen, and I think it would be so fun if my twin girls enjoyed reading them when they’re older.

 Don’t forget to follow me over on Instagram to keep up with our shenanigans!